GMT-458-Web-GIS/geogame-lihkab/README.md

 **Zoom and Pan Controls:** Allowing users to navigate the map freely, enhancing the exploration aspect of the game.

 **Vector Layers:** Adding markers and other features dynamically to indicate player progress.

+### Learnings from AI Tools (ChatGPT, Gemini, etc.)

+During the development of this project, I utilized AI tools like ChatGPT to assist in various stages of the coding process.
+The AI provided valuable guidance on specific JavaScript concepts, including the use of closures, DOM manipulation, and event handling.
+These insights helped me improve code quality, add interactive features, and refine game functionality.

+Specifically, AI-assisted learnings included:
+- Understanding how to implement closures effectively for managing game state variables like **timer and score**.
+- Developing interactive DOM elements and ensuring a seamless user experience.
+- Optimizing JavaScript code for better performance and readability.

+Using AI tools in this project was instrumental in overcoming coding challenges and ensuring a smooth development process.